PostgreSQL

 is listed in thelisten_address

-list (as shown in the example in the previous step). - If this is the first time setting up remote access to PostgreSQL, copy Apache’s TLS certificate and key:
+list. - If this is the first time setting up remote access to PostgreSQL, copy Apache’s TLS certificate and key:

 cat /var/hvmail/var/tls/default_certificates/httpd.crt > /var/hvmail/postgres/default/data/server.crt cat /var/hvmail/var/tls/default_certificates/httpd.key > /var/hvmail/postgres/default/data/server.key chmod 600 /var/hvmail/postgres/default/data/server.key chown hvpostgres:hvpostgres /var/hvmail/postgres/default/data/server.key